melonkgur/melonkgur/README.md

 - member of FRC team 484 - Roboforce

-- creates obhorrent fabrications using rust, flutter, swift sometimes, and also maybe svelte if i feel like it. also java is there somewhere, but only against my will.
+- creates obhorrent amalgamations using rust, flutter, swift sometimes, and maybe even typescipt if i'm in the mood to suffer

 - mad silly

-<br><br>

-_whats a git anyway_